zaemyung-test/comment-auto-bot-28/README.md

-# comment-auto-bot-28
+# Automated Comment Bot

-Automated Comment Bot repository created by assistant
+A repository to test GitHub automation for adding comments to issues.